 The first answer that came to mind is that writing helps me find and build friendships.
 I spent last week in Los Angeles visiting friends, most of whom I have known online for years, but met in person for the first time.
 Thanks to writing online, I’m able to form deep friendships online, some of which can turn into opportunities for collaboration.
 On this LA trip, I saw that play out in real time:

 I had dinner with Will Mannon, who I’ve known for years through the online course Write of Passage.
 We caught up to chat about writing, books, and ideas for the future.
-I recently finished my second round of being a Mentor in the course, and planning to channel the ideas from my mentor sessions into a standalone writing course of my own.
-It’ll be focused on helping folks take their writing to the next level by infusing personal storytelling.
-I want to help writers express themselves, not just their ideas.
+I recently finished my second round of being a Mentor in the course, and planning to channel the ideas from my mentor sessions into my essay writing.

 I also had the pleasure of spending a day with Nate Kadlac.
 We grabbed coffee, went for a hike up to Griffith Observatory, and then feasted on some hard-earned tacos.
 We had a whirlwind conversation on creativity, writing, drawing, and ways we could collaborate.
 The very next day, we shared a link to our first collab project: Drawing for Writers, a YouTube live session on how to draw visuals to aid your writing (like the onion drawing below!)
 We’re both really excited for it, and we’re eager to see where else it might take us.
-As I write this, we already have over 150 signups!
+(Update: You can signup for our new Drawing for Writers course here: writersdraw.com.)

 I feel lucky to be seeing the seeds of friendship bearing fruit in new and interesting ways.
 Since I’ve already written about the power of online friendships in my essay, Friends over Followers, I want to dive into a different angle for what keeps me writing: writing for self-discovery.